choozn/guidelines/README.md

 - When you start writing a comment, think about renaming the variable/function/class first.
 Only write the comment, if you come to the conclusion, that additional information has to be provided for the reader to understand the code.
   This does not apply when the comment is used as documentation for the IDE, for example JSDoc.

 - Avoid paraphrasing the code.
 Whenever you find yourself paraphrasing, question yourself, whether a comment is really needed or if the code does not already speak for itself.
-Paraphrasing comments often only misleads.
+Paraphrasing comments often only mislead.

 - Explaining variables is **never** a good idea.
 Almost always, the solution is to rename the variable.